white-alistair/white-alistair.github.io/_pages/about.md

 In my research I develop machine learning methods for solving hard problems in physics and, especially, climate modeling.
 I am particularly interested in using physical priors to constrain deep learning models such as neural differential equations.

-Here's a non-exhaustive list of my research interests: scientific machine learning, neural (ordinary) differential equations, hybrid modeling, differentiable programming, reservoir computing, symbolic regression, machine learning for dynamical systems, deep learning for weather and climate modeling.
+Here's a non-exhaustive list of things I'm interested in: scientific machine learning, neural differential equations, reservoir computing, machine learning for dynamical systems, deep learning for weather and climate modeling, hybrid modeling, differentiable programming, all kinds of physics-based inductive biases, diffusion models.